EthanCai/programming-learning-notes/magic-fsharp.md

 - [F# Data](http://fsharp.github.io/FSharp.Data/): F# type providers for accessing XML, JSON, CSV and HTML files (based on sample documents) and for accessing WorldBank data
 - [F# Charting](http://fslab.org/FSharp.Charting/): The F# Charting library implements charting suitable for use from F# scripting.
 - [F# Data Toolbox](http://fsprojects.github.io/FSharp.Data.Toolbox/): F# Data Toolbox is a library for various data access APIs based on FSharp.Data.
 It will contain individual packages for each data source.
+- [XPlot](https://github.com/TahaHachana/XPlot): A plotting library for the F# programming language.

 ## Documentation